 Getting to Èze from Nice is not the easiest without a car, but it’s definitely worth the hassle.
 It’s very easy to get from Nice to Monaco, all you need to do is hop on a quick train.
-However, stopping in Èze makes the journey a lot more complicated.
-The two buses from Nice to Èze are the #82 and the #112, both leaving from the Max Barel bus stop.
+However, stopping in Èze makes the journey a little more complicated.
+The two buses from Nice to Èze are the #82 and the #602*, both leaving from the Max Barel bus stop.
 Don’t take the #100 bus because it’ll take you to Èze-sur-mer (on the beach) instead of the hilltop town of Èze.
-You can buy tickets for €1.50 directly onboard!
+You can buy tickets for €2.10 directly onboard.

 A charming hilltop town with a spectacular seaside view, Èze is not to be missed while visiting the French Riviera.
 The bus will drop you off on the outskirts of town.
 After that, a short, uphill walk will bring you to a cobblestoned, medieval town with fantastic views of the ocean and the surrounding hills.

 There is a small fee to enter the botanical garden.
-It costs €6 from April to October but we paid a bit less by visiting in November.
+It costs €7 from April to October but we paid a bit less by visiting in November.

 After a very long bus ride and a lot of incredible sightseeing, we worked up quite the appetite.
 These cliffside towns can get a bit pricey, so we opted for something simple: sandwiches and beers.
 Deli’ serves delicious sammies on french baguettes with a beautiful garden patio.
-And don’t forget the ice-cold 1664 beers!
+Don’t forget the ice-cold 1664 beers!

 Unfortunately, it’s very hard to enjoy Monte Carlo’s world-famous casinos when you have only a half-day.
 Many of the casinos require black tie attire, which is pretty much impossible to wear while you’re riding a crowded bus or climbing the stairs in Èze.
-Since we weren’t interested in gambling anyway, we decided walking through the casinos and taking a few photos was enough for us!
+Since we weren’t interested in gambling anyway, we decided that walking through the casinos and taking a few photos was enough for us!

 The casinos are beautiful, but don’t forget to check out the parking lot.
 Here you can find some of the most expensive sports cars in the world.
-We saw Ferraris, Lamborghinis and Bugatti’s in every color!
+We saw Ferraris, Lamborghinis and Bugatti’s in every color.

 Built in the late 12th century, the Palace of Monaco has belonged to the Grimaldi family since the end of the 13th century.
 The Grimaldi’s ruled Monaco from this palace for over 700 years.
 In the late 18th century, the palace was overtaken by the French and the family was exiled for 20 years.
 Today, the Prince’s Palace of Monaco is the official residence of the current Prince of Monaco, Albert II.